Calories Burned Cooking in Boston, MA

 Climate Impact on Calorie Burn in Boston

 Boston, Massachusetts has a temperate climate with an average annual temperature of 46°F and 7 months suitable for outdoor exercise.
-When doing cooking here, your body expends approximately +3% more energy than it would in standard lab conditions (68-72°F).
-This means a 160 lb person burns ~75 calories in 30 minutes instead of the standard ~73 calories.
+For cooking here, Calorique uses a +3% planning adjustment because non-neutral temperatures can change effort, hydration needs, clothing, and thermoregulation.
+A 160 lb person estimates about 75 calories in 30 minutes with this adjustment.

 Calorie Burn by Duration (Boston)